We’ve been doing a lot of zero waste listing lately…

 Georganics tooth soap contain Sodium Palm Kernelate, “derived from sustainable and organic RSPO kernel oil” (i.e. palm oil) so if you’re anti-palm oil, stick to the “toothpaste”.

-People want products with less: less unneeded crap, less bad side effects, and less waste.
-It’s thanks to folks just like you that help these brands survive and thrive
+People want products with less: less crap, less side effects and less waste.
+It’s thanks to people like you that help these brands survive and thrive.